 - be at risk of losing their primary residence or losing utility service, and

-- have experienced a “material” decrease in income or increase in expenses associated with COVID-19.
+- have experienced a decrease in income, increase in expenses, or other financial hardship associated with COVID-19.

-A complete explanation of Maine HAF, list of eligibility criteria, list of documents and information you will need to apply, and list of ways to get help with your application, can all be found at the Maine Bureau of Consumer Credit Protection’s Maine HAF website.
+A complete explanation of Maine HAF, list of eligibility criteria, list of documents and information you will need to apply, and list of ways to get help with your application, can all be found at the Maine Housing website.

-If you need help completing the online application, call the Bureau’s Foreclosure Prevention Hotline at 1-888-664-2569.
+If you need help completing the online application, contact your local Community Action Agency.

 The Maine HAF website has more detailed information and answers, but here are a few answers to some of the most frequently asked questions about Maine HAF.

 What are the income limits for Maine HAF?

-If your household income is $90,000 or less, you qualify for Maine HAF no matter where in Maine you live.
+If your household income is $86,000 or less, you qualify for Maine HAF no matter where in Maine you live.
 Depending on your household size and where you live, the income limit will be higher.
 Check whether your household is income-eligible here.
 For larger households and households around Portland and Southern York County, the limit is a little higher.

 What are the other eligibility requirements for Maine HAF?